top of page

 This fermented rhubarb kvass has most of the sugar fermented therefore it is very low in sugar and is suited to a low sugar diet and the healthy bugs make it great for gut health too!

 There are various kvass's.
-There are savory ones that incorporate salt, there are some made with rye bread producing a strong ferment that can be made into a low alcohol drink, and there are those that you can make with fruit.
+There are savoury ones that incorporate salt, Like the Beetroot kvass, there are some made with rye bread producing a strong ferment that can be made into a low alcoholic drink, and there are those that you can make with fruit.
 With the fruit kvass, I like to use slightly sour fruits like berries, rhubarb, or cherries.
 I use some sugar or honey to help the ferment along.
-Here is a https://www.susandavisnutrition.co.uk/post/beet-kvass post I wrote all about kvass you can read for more information, and follow this link for a recipe for beet kvass https://www.susandavisnutrition.co.uk/post/beet-kvass-1
+You can find other kvass recipes on my blog too SUMMER BERRY KVASS

 Rhubarb kvass has a slightly dry and yet refreshing flavour.
-The fermentation traps the rhubarb flavour and it is almost like custard and cream sweets without the sweetness.
+The fermentation process traps the rhubarb flavour, and aroma, it is almost like those hard sweets we used to eat when young called rhubarb and custard, but without the sweetness.
 It is refreshing and gentle to drink.
-It has a lovely fresh feel on the mouth with a delicious fizz and it can be mixed with fruit juices for sensitive souls and children if they don't like a drink that is not sweet.
-Adults it can be added to alcoholic beverages such as a classic campari soda but with rhubarb kvass instead!
+My fermented rhubarb kvass has a lovely fresh feel in the mouth with a delicious fizz and it can be mixed with fruit juices for sensitive souls and children if they don't like a drink that is not sweet.
+Adults can be add it to alcoholic beverages such as a classic Campari soda but with rhubarb kvass instead!

 6 Tablespoon sugar